Greece–Syria relations

-Greece-Syria relations are foreign relations between Greece and Syria.
-Greece has an embassy in Damascus and 3 honorary consulates (in Latakia, Tartus and Aleppo).
+Greece–Syria relations are bilateral relations between the Hellenic Republic and the Syrian Arab Republic, Greece has an embassy in Damascus and 3 honorary consulates (in Latakia, Tartus and Aleppo).
 Syria has an embassy in Athens.
-Both countries are charter members of the Union of the Mediterranean.
+Both countries are members of the Union of the Mediterranean, although Syria suspended its membership in 2011.
+Both countries have many common interests and the historical, cultural and geographical relations that characterize their region.